apache/ignite/modules/codegen/README.md

 3. **Validation**

 If the `@Order` values are not sequential starting from 0, or if getter/setter method names do not match the field name, compilation will fail with a meaningful error message pointing to the problematic element.

-## **Maven codegen modules**

-To avoid a circular dependency between `ignite-core` (which contains message classes) and `ignite-codegen` (which needs to know about them), the annotation processor is **temporarily placed in a separate module**.
-This separation allows the processor to remain independent of core classes during compilation.

-In the future, this structure may be consolidated when build system constraints are resolved.